flavio-fernandes/flaviof-com/content/post/main/engineer-as-a-service.md

 derelicts.

 Persistence and determination, alone are omnipotent.
-The slogan “Press On” has solved, and will always solve, the problems of the human race."
+The slogan "Press On" has solved, and will always solve, the problems of the human race."

 Calvin Coolidge, 30th President of the USA